-The journal follows double blind peer-review process where neither the author nor the reviewer gets to know the identity of each other.
+The journal follows a double-blind peer-review process where neither the author nor the reviewer gets to know the identity of each other.
 This is ensured by masking the separate front-page file to the reviewers having author details.

-At least three random reviewers based on their technical and clinical expertise are assigned by the Chief Editor on each manuscript and the decision is taken based on the comparative reviews which the manuscript receives during the review process.
+At least two random reviewers based on their technical and clinical expertise are assigned by the Chief Editor on each manuscript and the decision is taken based on the comparative reviews that the manuscript receives during the review process.